10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

 Day 2: Levi

-The farm was beautiful, but the safari was short and slow—I preferred the husky safari we did the next day.
-Still, it’s a must-do.
+• Morning — Reindeer safari at a nearby farm.
+The farm itself was beautiful, but the safari was short and slow.
+I preferred the husky safari we did the next day.
+Still worth doing once.

 Reindeer Safari